GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-05-20-idigbio-client.md

 categories: idigbio api
 ---

-In a few weeks there will be [iDigBio API hackathon][hackathon].
+In a few weeks there will be an [iDigBio API hackathon][hackathon].
 As I menioned [earlier][oldpost] we decided to add another API client written in Ruby before the hackathon starts.
 And [Greg Traub][greg] and I are releasing Ruby Gem [client][gem] today.